hsperr/halite-3-reinforcment/Tutorial.md

 We will use this bot as a baseline.
 Mainly in the case where we only build one ship and see if we can learn resource collection but also later on where our network will learn to build ships by itself and move them around hopefully without crashing them.

-# Q-Tables
+# Q-Learning

-I did not first try Q-Tables but after playing around a lot with Deep Q-learning and nothing working I decided to make the problem simpler and simpler until I can get an Idea of whats happening.
+I did not first try Q-Learning but after playing around a lot with Deep Q-Learning and nothing working I decided to make the problem simpler and simpler until I can get an Idea of whats happening.
-This then helped me actually find a couple of bugs in my code which after fixing them let me progress with my neural networks so I want to show this even though we will not be able to do a lot with Q-Tables and this game.
+This then helped me actually find a couple of bugs in my code which after fixing them let me progress with my neural networks so I want to show this even though we will not be able to do a lot with Q-Learning and this game.

-Generally Q-Tables is just a way to store each possible state of the game and the expected rewards for every possible action from that state.
+Generally Q-Learning is just a way to store each possible state of the game and the expected rewards for every possible action from that state.
 Inititally you just randomly initialize the table and take random actions checking which rewards you get updating your table and your actions along the way.

-If you want to get a good idea of what Q-Tables are just google around there is plenty of pretty good medium posts and other resources, I just want to list a couple
+If you want to get a good idea of what Q-Learning are just google around there is plenty of pretty good medium posts and other resources, I just want to list a couple

 * Again a shoutout to sentdex for his video [Q Learning Intro/Table - Reinforcement Learning p.1](https://www.youtube.com/watch?v=yMk_XtIEzH8)
 * Also Arthur Juliani for his series on [Simple Reinforcement Learning with Tensorflow Part 0: Q-Learning with Tables and Neural Networks](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0)